 The bottom line

-The health benefits of foot massagers are significant and scientifically proven.
+The health impact of foot massagers are significant and scientifically proven.
 Whether you are an average healthy adult or you’re recovering from a pregnancy or even a chronic illness, foot massagers can improve your blood pressure and circulation, reduce unhealthy levels of cortisol from your body, and provide you with a general sense of well-being.

 The other three products we tested did an acceptable job.
 However, if you’re going to spend $150 or more on a foot massager, we think its worth getting a product that will perform well for many years.